pxl-research/tai-llm-demos/demos/tool_calling/README.md

 Run the python script from the terminal (or your IDE).

+You can ask a question like _"What's the weather like in Amsterdam?"_ and the LLM will try and call the relevant methods to get sufficient information to answer these questions.

 _For more info regarding how Gradio works, please refer to the general README in this repository._